liron-hazan/Weight-Tracker-K8s/README.md

 </p>

 # Project Overview
-this project uses a Kubernetes Cluster in Microsoft’s Azure Kubernetes Service(AKS) as the project infrastructure.

-the NodeWeightTracker application would be on top of AKS.
+this project uses a Kubernetes Cluster in Microsoft’s Azure Kubernetes Service(AKS) as a project infrastructure for a NodeWeightTracker application that would be on top of it.

-the project includes all the configuration files that are needed for running our application in the Kubernetes Cluster
+this project includes all the configuration files that are needed for running our application in the Kubernetes Cluster

 <p align="center">
   <img